 In November I’m reminded of nature’s cycles of dormancy and productivity.
-Here in Colorado, many trees have lost their leaves.
-Grass is gradually going dormant and turning brown.
+Here in Colorado, many trees are losing their leaves.
+Grass will soon go dormant and turn brown.

 Trees and shrubs have produced seed pods and cones; flower heads have released seeds that may sprout and surprise us in the garden next spring.
 Pumpkins have been cut open and seeds scooped out and roasted.

-Author / scientist Carol O’Casey unwraps the wonder of seeds—using biology, literature, personal experience, and scripture—and applies this to the believer’s life of faith.
-In her book, Unwrapping Wonder, she writes, “Often times, in order for us to blossom into the abundant life God has in store for us, we must accept our own spiritual brokenness—just as germination requires the seed coat to be broken.”
+Author and field biologist Carol O’Casey unwraps the wonder of seeds—using science, literature, personal experience, and scripture—and applies this to the believer’s life of faith.
+In Unwrapping Wonder, she writes, “Often times, in order for us to blossom into the abundant life God has in store for us, we must accept our own spiritual brokenness—just as germination requires the seed coat to be broken.”

 Don’t settle into dormancy and stay there.

 “Are you lacking the life-giving water necessary to initiate the germination process?
 Do you long for an abundant, seed-coat-busting life?
-Abandon your dry and routine life to [God].
+Abandon your dryness and lifeless routine.
 Risk heat.
 Risk exposure.
 Risk growth.
 And take heart.
 Jesus tells us, ‘Unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
-But if it dies, it produces many seeds’ (John 12:24).
+But if it dies, it produces many seeds’ (John 12:24)”

-Even during the dormant season of winter, life is waiting in the seeds.
+Thank you for reminding us, Carol, that even during dormant seasons life is waiting in the seeds.
 Some plants will sprout surprisingly early, as soon as daylight hours start increasing.
 Meanwhile, wait in hope and expectancy.

-“Allow God to unleash his power in your life.
-Dream big.
-Grow great.”
-Be ready to “sprout where you are planted.
+As Carol says, “Allow God to unleash his power in your life.
+Be ready to sprout where you are planted.
 And live.
-Abundantly.”¹
+Abundantly.”

 “Are you hungry for a life that is more than simple existence, for something to give you hope, for surprises bathed in an eternal aura?
 Do you long for fellow travelers, for genuine community, a place where you can tell your story and listen to others?
 With whom you can share life and experience mission?”